linabellaidd/RoCell/README.md

 # RoCell

-Notebooks associated with the publication:
+These notebooks implement the algorithms associated with the publication:

 ## RoCell: An End-to-End Workflow for Single-Cell RNAseq Analysis